Brasserie Zédel

 28-50 By Night

-28-50 By Night made a name for themselves in the restaurant game thanks to their top-shelf wine list – the place is even named after the latitudes that grow the best wine grapes – but now they’ve added another string to their bow: London restaurant with live music.
+28-50 By Night made a name for themselves in the restaurant game thanks to their top-shelf wine list – the place is even named after the latitudes that grow the best wine grapes – but now they’ve added another string to their bow: live music.
 Their moody dining space plays host to high-calibre live jazz acts every night… and the wine is absolutely stellar.

 When to catch it: Tue-Sat, 8pm-2am – check HERE for listings | Cover charge?
-No
+No | Book here

-When to catch it: Friday nights | Cover charge?
-No
+When to catch it: Wednesdays from 7pm Cover charge?
+No Book here

 Cafe KOKO | Camden